-Deportation is the removal of someone from the United Kingdom, due to immigration
+Deportation is the removal of someone from the United Kingdom, due to immigration or administrative reasons.

 The Secretary of State can issue a deportation order for the following reasons: